 (2) Used cards and dice that are not to be reused shall be maintained in a secure location until promptly marked, scored, or destroyed.
-Unless otherwise defined by days. in a manner as approved by the Tribal gaming regulatory authority, to prevent unauthorized access and reduce the possibility of tampering.
+Unless otherwise defined by Tribal gaming regulatory authority, promptly is a period not to exceed seven (7) days. in a manner as approved by the Tribal gaming regulatory authority, to prevent unauthorized access and reduce the possibility of tampering.